 We all have experienced a loss at some point in our lives, but the feeling is more intense when we lose a loved one, which triggers the natural response of grief.
 I hope that by the time you finish reading this post, you have some knowledge and confidence on how to accept your feelings and express your grief.

-Even though I have written this post for anyone bereaved, I hope that those supporting the bereaved will also find this information equally helpful.
+Even though I have written this post for anyone bereaved, I hope that those supporting a bereaved friend or family member will also find this information equally helpful.

 The simple truth about grief is that we grieve because we love.
 Death would not break our hearts if we did not love.
 Grief and love are so deeply interwoven—the greater our love, the deeper and more profound our grief.